BrewBlox/brewblox-documentation/docs/user/automation_sandbox.md

 ```

 You can also add or subtract one quantity from another.
-As with conversion, all mathematical operations return a new Quantity, and leave the original unchanged.
-The new Quantity has the original's unit.
+As with conversion, all mathematical operations return a new quantity, and leave the original unchanged.
+The new quantity has the original's unit.

 When modifying absolute temperatures (`degC`, `degF`), the argument must be a relative value (`delta_degC`, `delta_degF`).